 Why did Nissan keep Ghosn’s deception secret from Renault till after the arrest?
 Why did he wait till Ghosn/Renault started talking merger to arrest him in Japan?

 Was it a mistake by Ghosn to merge with Mitsubishi before merging Renault and Nissan?
-Nissan makes tons of money and shares the diesel engine with the localized Renault.
-Renault shares many platforms with the global Nissan.
+Nissan makes tons of money and shares the diesel engine with localized Renault.
+Renault shares many platforms with global Nissan.
 Mitsubishi produces diesel engines.
 What does Nissan need Renault for?